gi-no/blog_mean_stack/article3.en.md

 #### Using pagedown tag

 Enable Markdown input.
-Change from "textarea" tag to "pagdown-editor" tag and set binded variable by "content" attribute.
+Change from "textarea" tag to "pagdown-editor" tag and set bound variable by "content" attribute.
 For about output, change from "{&#x7b;&#x7d;}" to "pagedown-viewer" tag.

 client/app/questionsCreate/questionsCreate.html